 The canal continues through countryside to the delightful village of Gargrave, where it runs close to the river Aire.
 It is also the start of a flight of six locks, followed quickly by another six locks at Bank Newton, hailed by many as the most beautiful locks on the whole canal system.

 These take the canal up into the Dales with stunning views, until you reach the hamlet of East Marton, with its famous double arch bridge.
 From here, continue into the countryside to the three locks at Greenberfield, also in a very picturesque setting.

-These locks take the canal onto the summit, and through Salterforth, then to Foulridge, and the famous mile long tunnel (ask about the story of the swimming cow!!)
+These locks take the canal onto the summit, and through Salterforth, then to Foulridge, and the famous mile long tunnel.
 If you have longer on the canal, and are feeling energetic, you can carry on through the Lancashire cotton towns, over Burnley embankment and onto Wigan with its flight of 21 locks.
-If you decide to travel east from Silsden towards Leeds, then, along with swing bridges, you will encounter the famous Grade 1 listed 'Bingley Five Rise' locks, which take you down 60ft followed by 'Bingley Three Rise' which drop a mere 29ft.
-There are a few more locks before you reach Saltaire, which is a World Heritage Site built by Sir Titus Salt for his mill workers.
+If you decide to travel east from Silsden towards Leeds, then, along with swing bridges, you will encounter the famous Grade 1 listed ‘Bingley Five Rise’ locks, which take you down 60ft followed by ‘Bingley Three Rise’ which drop a mere 29ft.
+There are a few more locks before you reach Saltaire, a World Heritage site built by Sir Titus Salt for his mill workers.
 Here you can visit Salts Mill, which has an art gallery showing the work of David Hockney, a cafe and various other shops.